-The concept of the cottage garden has evolved into the prettiness of a rural idyll we think of today – a garden bursting with colorful blowsy blooms, all growing in an apparently glorious muddle.
-This style of garden design has come a long way from its origins of British peasants planting around their humble dwellings to supply the family with food and medicine.
+The cottage garden concept has evolved into the prettiness of a rural idyll we think of today, a garden bursting with colorful blowsy blooms, all growing in an apparently glorious muddle.
+This garden design style has come a long way from its origins of British peasants planting around their humble dwellings to supply the family with food and medicine.

 Typically the cottage garden surrounds a quaint home adorned in scented roses and climbers, is a confined space with no lawn, and intersected with paths.
 However, whether you want to evoke a chocolate box image or just draw on elements of the flower-filled cottage style in a border, the appeal is popular for both country and urban dwellers and any garden size.

 Cottage gardens are romantic, relaxed, free-flowering and fun.
 They can be planted with pastel tones or brighter hues that you love.
 Part of the ethos of a cottage garden is imbuing it with your personality.
 There are no rules.
 Just plant what you love to create a garden that appeals to you.

 Start small so that it doesn't get out of control.
 Learn how to keep the plants fed and looking abundant, then gradually increase the size.
 As with all gardening, ensure the soil is good, rich in organic matter, and that the plants you choose suit your conditions and are good performers.

 Generally, cottage gardens suit sunny rather than shady spots.
 Apart from the visual prettiness, there is the bonus of bio-diversity, with plants rarely suffering from diseases and pests due to the wide choice available, and many varieties ideal for attracting beneficial insects and wildlife to your garden.

 This is not, however, a low-maintenance style.
 Keeping a cottage garden blooming takes effort.
 You will be kept very busy mulching, watering, feeding, deadheading, cutting back, dividing, planting, and tweaking the design.